 UKROEd E-Book Link – English

-The NDORS scheme is unique to the UK and was developed as an alternative to points and fines.
+The NDORS scheme is unique to the UK and was developed as an alternative to penalty points and fines.

 The scheme allows motorists who have committed a minor offence to have education with the aim of improving the driver or rider’s knowledge and behaviour whilst on the road.
 A motorist has no automatic right to a course irrespective of how minor the offence is.